The Gérard Depardieu affair is the subject of much controversy in France at the moment.

 In these images, we see the actor making highly inappropriate, obscene and, one might even say, sexist insults towards his interpreter, his translator and a lady accompanying him to translate.

-But he also makes this kind of comment to a little girl, about ten years old, whom he sexualizes.
+But he also makes this kind of comment about a little girl, about ten years old, whom he sexualizes.

 In particular, he sexualizes this child who is riding a horse.